gofreland/Arduino-PWM-Library/README.md

 Arduino4All
 ===================

-Library to become any Arduino ATmega 168/328 pin (0-13) in a pwm pin.
+A library to Pulse-Width Modulation on any ATmega168/328 pinout.